linuxbox-cz/pgdist/README.md

 - `new_version` - new version of project

 **args - optional**:

+- `part_count` - define how many parts should PGdist create

 - `-f` `--force` - *enable* - if update file already exists, rewrite it